bbatsche/Ansible-Python-Site-Role/README.md

 --------------

 - `domain` &mdash; Site domain to be created.
 - `python_version` &mdash; Python version to use with this site.
-Default is "3".
-Other possible values are "3.4", "2", or "2.7".
-In general, you should probably stick to major version numbers.
+Default is "3"
 - `env_name` &mdash; Whether this server is a "development", "production", or other type of server.
 Development servers will use the global Python binaries and packages, other types will use a virtualenv setup in the site directory.
-Default is "dev".
+Default is "dev"
 - `copy_wsgi` &mdash; Whether to copy a stub passenger_wsgi.py file to the site, useful for testing.
-Default is no.
+Default is no
 - `http_root` &mdash; Directory all site directories will be created under.
-Default is "/srv/http".
+Default is "/srv/http"
+- `nginx_configs` &mdash; Additional config files to add to the end of the domain's `server` block.
+These files should be copied to `/etc/nginx/conf.d`.
+Default is the domain's Python configuration: `[ python-{{ domain }}.conf ]`

 Dependencies
 ------------